fansapp/fans-router/README.md

 The path associated to this route.
 When nesting routes, names will be joined with slashes.

-Dynamic url parameters are also supported, using the same notation as Express; you can supply your parameter by prefixing with a colon.
+Dynamic url parameters are also supported, simply supply your parameter by prefixing with a colon (like Express).

 Example: `/posts/:postId` will populate the `params` attribute of the route object with `{ postId: 'value' }`